kitsonk/kitsonkelly.com/content/posts/deno-cdns-and-types/index.md

 modules from the web, in a similar fashion to navigating to a website in your browser.

-Of course the websites you browser vary greatly, and so do CDNs dedicated to hosting modules.
+Of course the websites you browse vary greatly, and so do CDNs dedicated to hosting modules.
 While [deno.land/x](https://deno.land/x/) aspires to be a registry of projects specifically tailored to Deno, there are whole classes of packages and modules not written with Deno in mind.